Former Justice Officials Exiled in the United States Hold Million-Dollar Bank Accounts

 Steve Hecht is a businessman, writer, and film producer, born and raised in New York.
 He has lived and worked in Guatemala since 1972.
 He holds a Bachelor of Arts in Economics and a Master of Business Administration in Banking and Finance, both from Columbia University.
 He has worked on development projects in Guatemala to help the country leave its underdeveloped state and reach its great potential.
-Realizing the misconceptions prevalent about Guatemala and Latin America in the outside world, he has written for the Daily Caller, Frontpage Mag, New English Review, PanAm Post, and PJ Media and appeared as a guest on national American media programs, including the Lars Larson show.
+Realizing the misconceptions prevalent about Guatemala and Latin America in the outside world, he has written for the Washington Times, Daily Caller, Fox News, Epoch Times, BizPac Review, Washington Examiner, Frontpage Mag, New English Review, PanAm Post, and PJ Media.
+He has appeared as a guest on national American media networks and programs, including the One America News, Newsmax, and The Lars Larson Show.
 Steve’s reporting has included meeting with coyotes, the human smugglers who have ferried millions of illegal immigrants into the United States via Guatemala’s 595-mile border with Mexico.

 David Landau has been a recognized writer all his adult life.
 Months after graduating from Harvard College, where he edited the Harvard Crimson, he gained international fame for his book — the first — about Henry Kissinger.
 Since then he's been a publisher, editor, novelist, and playwright.
 He also has a specialty in Latin American matters.
 His publishing firm has concentrated on books about Cuba, and he has been involved in Guatemalan political matters for more than two decades — giving advice to politicians, making numerous radio broadcasts on Guatemala's recent political turmoil, and writing dozens of articles about the country.